dlofte/RepData_PeerAssessment1/PA1_template.md

 ```

-Overall we see that imputing the inverval mean for the missing data has increased the average number of steps
+Overall we see that imputing the inverval mean for the missing data has increased the average number of steps on only a few days.
+The medians again stayed mostly unchanged.
+The NA medians have changed to 34.11.
+If the median was 0 before, then it continues to be 0.